As Digital Transformation Accelerates, The Risk of Theft of IP Grows

 Government agencies around the world are issuing guidance on these threats – with recommendations regarding the use of software to detect attacks and protect IP by applying access privileges and tracking how the storage and sharing of IP documents and databases are being accessed – by whom, from where, on which device, at what time of day, and more.

-Last year, the risks grew exponentially.
-The sudden shift to remote work in response to the COVID-19 pandemic only worsened the IP theft trend, from reports of state actors attempting to steal pharmaceutical secrets associated with the development of vaccines and therapeutics to organized cybercriminal rings quickly identifying the gaps in security, enabling them to attack directly or lure insiders with credentials to cooperate with them in the chaos.
+The shift to remote work in response to the COVID-19 pandemic only worsened the IP theft trend, from reports of state actors attempting to steal pharmaceutical secrets associated with the development of vaccines and therapeutics to organized cybercriminal rings quickly identifying the gaps in security, enabling them to attack directly or lure insiders with credentials to cooperate with them in the chaos.

-A Bitglass research study, covering thousands of companies worldwide, found the following late last year:
+A Bitglass research study, covering thousands of companies worldwide, found the following:

 - While 73% of enterprises believe that cloud applications are as secure or more secure than on-premises apps, 63% are concerned with data privacy and confidentiality in the cloud—an indication that while the public cloud is considered safe, organizations struggle with using it securely.

 - 73% of security budgets are decreasing or staying flat over the next year, while organizations are being tasked to do more with less, demonstrating the necessity to implement cost-effective security that can secure the immeasurable number of cloud interactions.

 - 50% of organizations lack visibility into messaging and file-sharing apps, providing a prime opportunity for data leakage, and 30% of organizations have no visibility or control for mobile enterprise messaging, while only 9% have security tools in place for detecting malware.

 - 72% of organizations cite malware as a top concern with employees working from home, while 59% believe unauthorized or excessive access privileges are the most concerning threat vector.